microsoft/FluidFramework/packages/drivers/odsp-driver/README.md

 ### /trees/latest API

-- Fetches the snapshot of an existing fluid file.
+- Fetches the snapshot of an existing Fluid file.
 - Earlier, application needed to redeem the sharing link of the file before a /trees/latest fetch could be made.
 To reduce the number of round trips made to ODSP, redemption of the share link now happens along with fetching latest snapshot in the same api request by passing share link in `&sl` request parameter.
 - This api is also preflight-less, which means it is not preceded by an OPTIONS call in the browsers to reduce the network trips to the server.